San Antonio Western Heritage Parade and Cattle Drive: The Colorful Old West

 What is the parade route of the Western Heritage Parade in San Antonio?

-Parade starts at I-35/Houston St., and follows Houston St. (with a detour to W. Travis St. between Santa Rosa St. and Flores St.).
-Parade then makes a right turn from Houston St. to Alamo St. and proceeds to end at La Villita (S. Alamo/ E Nueva St.)
+Parade starts at I-35/Houston St., and initially follows Houston St., then makes a construction detour north to W. Travis St. between Santa Rosa St. and Flores St).
+Parade route then turns back down onto Houston St. and continues on to the parade end at the Alamo.